mtfelisb/flink-connector-elasticsearch/README.md

 ![Publish](https://github.com/mtfelisb/flink-connector-elasticsearch/workflows/Publish/badge.svg)
 ![CI](https://github.com/mtfelisb/flink-connector-elasticsearch/workflows/CI/badge.svg)

-## The project
+## The connector
 This project aims to fill the gap between Apache Flink and Elasticsearch version 8.
+Officially, the Flink project has connectors to Elasticsearch version 6 and 7, and they share the same base.
+However, the latest version of Elasticsearch count on a brand new Java API Client, instead of the now deprecated RestHighLevelClient.
+That's the main reason to create this connector from scratch.

 ## Getting started